mrtlvntc/mrtlvntc.github.io/_posts/recipes/2019-11-16-sandwich-bread.md

   - 2019-11-16-sandwich-bread-vegan-gluten.jpg
   - 2019-11-16-white-rice-bread.jpg

-outcome: "This gluten free and vegan bread (yes vegan, because 90% of the gluten free bread recipes out there contains eggs or even mozzarella cheese, what a shame!) is born to make you happy with a sandwich.
-Its softness and  homemade bread aroma are incredible with salmon and avocado.
-Delicious with soups, it's even better toasted and served hot with butter and jam."

----

-This simple gluten free bread recipe is made up with no commercial mix, just rice flour and corn starch.
+outcome: "This simple gluten free bread recipe is made up with no commercial mix, just rice flour and corn starch.
 For a bigger loaf, you can directly double the dose.
 Once cooled, you can easily slice it and freeze it to always have some slices on hand.
-You will be astonished by the homemade taste and its fluffy texture.
+You will be astonished by the homemade taste and its fluffy texture."
+---

+This gluten free and vegan bread (yes vegan, because 90% of the gluten free bread recipes out there contains eggs or even mozzarella cheese, what a shame!) is born to make you happy with a sandwich.
+Its softness and  homemade bread aroma are incredible with salmon and avocado.
+Delicious with soups, it's even better toasted and served hot with butter and jam.

 __Ingredients for a little loaf:__